 Some individuals believe that return on investment shouldn’t be the only criterion for how they invest their money.
-For them, the social impact of investing is just as important – perhaps more important.
+For some socially conscious investment management strategies are just as important.

 The history of socially responsible investing stretches as far back as the mid-18th century, but its more-modern form began taking shape in the 1960s, amidst the fight for civil rights and the emerging Vietnam War protests.

 More than $17 trillion is managed under sustainable and responsible investing principles.
 This includes mutual funds, endowments, and even venture capital funds.
 It should be noted that amounts in mutual funds are subject to fluctuation in value and market risk.
 Shares, when redeemed, may be worth more or less than their original cost.
 Mutual funds are sold only by prospectus.
 Please consider the charges, risks, expenses, and investment objectives carefully before investing.
 A prospectus containing this and other information about the investment company can be obtained from your financial professional.
 Read it carefully before you invest or send money.1

 The definition of a socially responsible investment management strategy has evolved.
 And it may be referred to by different names, such as “sustainable and responsible investing” or “values-based investing.”